u-eff-gee/alpaca/README.md

 ### 4.ii Phases of Multipole Mixing Ratios

+The sign of a transition matrix element is not an experimental observable.
+For this reason, there is an ambiguity in the sign of the multipole mixing ratio that describes the contribution of different electromagnetic multipoles to the same transition.
+Historically, different conventions have been in use, which are identified by the names of the proposing authors:

+- Biedenharn (used in this work)
+- Krane, Steffen, and Wheeler (KSW)
+- Rose and Brink

+The differences between the conventions and conversion rules are listed in our review article [1].
+As already mentioned, Ref.
+[1] and `alpaca` use the Biedenharn convention.
+While it has advantages for some nuclear resonance fluorescence (NRF) applications [1], its disadvantage is the dependence of the sign of the mixing ratio on the position of the step in the cascade.
+The KSW convention, on the other hand, enforces an order in the matrix elements (initial state on the right-hand side of the matrix element, "decay matrix elements") that makes them independent of the measurement process.

+Recently, a review article for the NRF method was published [5].
+In contrast to our article, Zilges *et al.* use the KSW convention.
+For the NRF process, where the first cascade step is an excitation and not a decay, they propose to modify the expression of KSW [6] to take into account the change of sign (see their footnote 2).
+With the modified expression, the mixing ratios for both steps of an "elastic" NRF cascade have the same sign.
+This seems natural, because both steps are the same transition.
+Please note that - in contrast to Zilges *et al.* - the manual of the Evaluated Nuclear Structure Data File (ENSDF) [7] recommends to use the original expression of KSW with two different signs in that case.
+These conflicting interpretations of the KSW conventions by the NRF community [4,5] and the ENSDF [7] are potentially confusing.

+As stated in Ref.
+[1], it is recommended to state unambiguously in publications which convention has been used.

 ## 5. License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.